temple-geography/fundamentals-of-gis/Lab_04_Tables_and_Attribute_Data.md

 Notice there are 41 records---one record for each neighborhood.

-The `Sum_Total_` field contains the total population of each neighborhood.
+The `Sum_Total_Pop` field contains the total population of each neighborhood.

-Notice there is a `Count_NHOOD` (or `Cnt_NHOOD`) field that indicates the number of records in the Total\_Population table that were summed for each record in the Neighborhood\_Pop table, i.e. the number of tracts in each neighborhood.
+Notice there is a `Count_NHOOD` field that indicates the number of records in the Total\_Population table that were summed for each record in the Neighborhood\_Pop table, i.e. the number of tracts in each neighborhood.
 For example, there are 11 Census tracts in the Bayview Hunters Point neighborhood in the Total\_Population table.
-The `Sum_Total_` field contains the sum of the populations of those 11 Census tracts.
+The `Sum_Total_Pop` field contains the sum of the populations of those 11 Census tracts.
 This count field is created automatically by the summarize operation, and will be useful in the lab assignment.

 We will use this new table to map the total population of each neighborhood.
 For this, we need a neighborhood spatial data layer.